VET Teacher Qualifications and Competency

 It is the responsibility of staff to ensure that they continue to upload further cited qualifications, licenses and competencies as they receive these.

-It is the responsibility of the Directors of Centre/Heads of Faculty/Business Managers to ensure all staff complete and keep their records updated.
+It is the responsibility of the Head of Centre/ Curriculum Quality Leader/ Program Managers to ensure all staff complete and keep their records updated.

 |Document Title||Location||Responsible Officer||Minimum Retention Period|